marT-06/CF-Instacart-Analysis/README.md

 - New columns relevant to the needs of the analysis have been derived.
 - Data visualizations have been generated to communicate insights to stakeholders.
 - Final report includes evidence of analysis methodology, clear answers to the questions in this brief, and recommendations for Instacart stakeholders.
-- Final report contains data citation for Instacart and customer data sets
+- Final report contains data citation for Instacart and customer data sets.

 # Recommendations